Masterminds/glide/README.md

-# Glide: Managing Go Workspaces With Ease
+# Glide: The Lightweight Vendor Package Manager

 *Manage your vendor and vendored packages with ease.* Glide is a tool for managing the `vendor` directory within a Go package.
 This feature, first